orm81zp/assistant-bot/README.md

 ### remove-contact

 Used to remove a contact: `remove-contact <name>`
-You need to confirm removing a contact with "yes" or "y".
+You need to confirm with "yes" or "y".

 ```
 Enter a command: remove-contact John
-Please confirm the removal of the contact (yes/no) yes
+Existing contact will be deleted, continue? (yes/no) yes
-Contact deleted.
+Deleted.
 ```

 ### birthdays